Acorn worm: Similarities to chordates

 Acorn worms have a circulatory system with a heart that also functions as a kidney.
 Acorn worms have gill-like structures that they use for breathing, similar to the gills of primitive fish.
 Therefore, acorn worms are sometimes said to be a link between classical invertebrates and vertebrates.
 Some also have a postanal tail which may be homologous to the post-anal tail of vertebrates.
 An interesting trait is that its three-section body plan is no longer present in the vertebrates, except for the anatomy of the frontal neural tube, later developed into a brain which is divided into three main parts.
 This means some of the original anatomy of the early chordate ancestors is still present even if it is not always visible.

 One theory is that the three-part body originates from an early common ancestor of all the deuterostomes, and maybe even from a common bilateral ancestor of both the deuterostomes and protostomes.
 Studies have shown that the gene expression in the embryo share three of the same signaling centers that shape the brains of all vertebrates, but instead of taking part in the formation of their neural system, they are controlling the development of the different body regions.

 Phylogeny

 The internal relationships within the Enteropneusta are shown below.
-The tree is based on 16S +18S rRNA sequence data and phylogenomic studies from multiple sources.
+The tree is based on 16S +18S rRNA sequence data and phylogenomic studies from multiple sources, with the families Harrimaniidae and Ptychoderidae recovered as non-monophyletic.